- Ph.D., Geography, Ohio State University

 - B.A., Geography, University of Bombay

-Firooza Pavri is currently Director of the Muskie School of Public Service and Professor of Geography.
-Prior to joining USM, she lived in the Midwest and received her M.A. and Ph.D. degrees at the University of Toledo and Ohio State University respectively.
+Firooza Pavri serves as Director of the Muskie School of Public Service and is Professor of Geography at the University of Southern Maine.
+Prior to joining USM, she lived in the Midwest and received her M.A. in Geography & Planning at the University of Toledo and Ph.D. in Geography at the Ohio State University respectively.
 She is originally from India and research and family take her back frequently.

 Aber, J., S. Aber and F. Pavri.
 2015.
 Windscapes: A Global Perspective on Wind Power.
 Multi-Science Publishers: Essex, UK, p.
 242.